microsoft/tutel/README.md

 # Cast to GPU
 moe_layer = moe_layer.to('cuda:0')

-# In distributed model, you need further skip doing allreduce on global parameters that has `skip_allreduce` mask,
+# In distributed model, you need further skip doing allreduce on global parameters that have `skip_allreduce` mask,
 # e.g.
 #    for p in moe_layer.parameters():
 #        if hasattr(p, 'skip_allreduce'):